eduvpn/documentation/README.md

 ## NetworkManager

+First we have to move the external interface to the `external` zone:

+    $ nmcli connection
+    NAME  UUID                                  TYPE            DEVICE
+    eth0  fe518d95-e477-4549-8786-f2844c436d91  802-3-ethernet  eth0

+    $ nmcli --fields connection.zone connection show eth0
+    connection.zone:                        --

+Now we can modify the connection to be in the `external` zone:

+    $ sudo nmcli connection modify eth0 connection.zone external

+To restart NetworkManager (optional):

+    $ sudo systemctl restart NetworkManager

 ## Firewall
 IP forwarding and masquerading is enabled by the `external` network zone, so no need to enable it by modifying `/etc/sysctl.conf`.

 More information on firewall configuration can be found [here](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Security_Guide/sec-Using_Firewalls.html).

-You need to modify the firewall by using `firewall-cmd`.
-You need to enable the OpenVPN, HTTP and HTTPS services.

-    $ sudo yum -y install firewalld
+To make sure that `firewalld` is started on boot:

     $ sudo systemctl enable firewalld

-    $ sudo systemctl start firewalld
+Check that `eth0` is in the correct zone:

-    $ sudo firewall-cmd --permanent --zone=public --remove-interface=eth0
+    $ sudo firewall-cmd --get-active-zones
+    external
+      interfaces: eth0

+Show the services currently enabled for the `external` zone:

-    $ sudo firewall-cmd --permanent --zone=external --add-interface=eth0
+    $ sudo firewall-cmd --permanent --zone=external --list-services
+    ssh

+Add the additional services required, **NOTE**: on the OpenVPN machine you do not need `http`, but maybe you do need `https` if you want to run OpenVPN also on port `443`:

     $ sudo firewall-cmd --permanent --zone=external --add-service=http --add-service=https --add-service=openvpn
+    success

 If you also want to allow OpenVPN to listen on `tcp/443` you can copy the OpenVPN service configuration: